-The Elegance of a Molecule / Petr Zelenka
+The Elegance of the Molecule / Petr Zelenka

-Three molecules and three men with vision, willing to take risks
+Three molecules and three men with a vision, willing to take risks

 directed by Petr Zelenka